(918) 850-5785 * Levi@futsaloftulsa.com

 “Levi has significant experience at the professional level, and being a local player he’ll help the other guys adjust to the professional game,” said Revolution head coach Michael Nsien.
 “He has a great demeanor and we expect him to be a leader on the team.”

-Coleman is a Tulsan who is the Director of Tulsa Happy Feet, a mobile soccer clinic that provides soccer classes to children of all ages in the area schools.
+Coleman is a Tulsan who is the Owner and Director of Futsal of Tulsa that is well known for technical development and part of the TSC Hurricane curriculum.
 He wants to continue to play professional soccer and be a role model for local youth.

 “You can be as good as you want to be.”
 Coleman said, “The important thing is to practice and practice and build confidence.
 Don’t settle for where you are, you can be a great player.
 Just practice consistently and from there your confidence will grow.”